Welcome to today's edition of the Rush 24-7 podcast.

 I'm thanking you very much and delighted to have the chance.

-Um I've been out since 7.30 this morning in meetings.
+I've been out since 7.30 this morning in meetings.

 I have no idea what the New York Times story is.

-Um it's eight years old.
+It's eight years old.

-Waves of anxiety swept through his small circle of advisors.
+Early in Senator McCain's first run for the White House eight years ago, waves of anxiety swept through his small circle of advisors.

 A female lobbyist had been turning up with him at fundraisers, visiting his orifices, and accompanying him on a client's corporate jet.

-Convinced the relationship had become romantic, some of his top advisors intervened to protect the candidate from himself, instructing staff members to block the woman's access, privately warning her away, and repeatedly confronting him, several people involved in the campaign said on the condition of anonymity.
+Convinced the relationship had become romantic, some of his top advisors intervened to protect the candidate from himself, instructing staff members to block the woman's access, privately warning her away, and repeatedly confronting him, several people involved in the campaign said, on the condition of anonymity.

-The former campaign associate said some aides feared for a time that attention would fall on her involvement.
+When news organizations reported that Mr. McCain had written letters to government regulators on behalf of the lobbyist's client, the former campaign associate said some aides feared for a time that attention would fall on her involvement.

-Both say they never had a romantic relationship.
+Mr. McCain, 71, the lobbyist Vicki Eisman, 40, both say they never had a romantic relationship.

-But to his advisors, even the appearance of a close bond with a lobbyist whose clients often had bidness before the Senate committee he chaired, threatened the story of redemption and rectitude that defined his political identity.
+But to his advisors, even the appearance of a close bond with a lobbyist whose clients often had bidness before the Senate committee he chaired threatened the story of redemption and rectitude that defined his political identity.

 And it goes on from there.

-I mean, there's no substance to it, there's no proof, there are no pictures.
+I mean, there's no substance to it.

 It's just some people saying, yeah, McKay, we had to get this babe away from McCain.